‣ Full payment is due at 45 days prior to check-in

--Cancellation more than 60 days prior to check-in: forfeiture of deposit
+‣ Cancellation more than 45 days prior to check in: forfeiture of the deposit

--Cancellation less than 30 days prior to check-in: 100% of invoice total
+‣ Cancellation less than 30 days prior to check in: 100% of booking total

 What payment methods do you accept?

-We accept payment by wire/direct deposit, or credit card (American Express, Visa or Mastercard).
-Payments by credit card attract a fee of 3.5%.
+We accept payment by wire/bank transfer, or credit card (Visa or Mastercard).
+All payments by credit card attract a fee of 3.5%.

 Where is Savasi Island?

-Savasi Island is located in Northern Fiji (Savusavu) which is a 1-hour domestic flight from Nadi International Airport.
+Savasi Island is located off Fiji’s large northern Island of Vanua Levu, near the township of Savusavu, a 1-hour domestic flight from Nadi International Airport.
 We are approximately 10 minutes drive from Savusavu airport, and connected to the mainland by a private bridge.

 How do I get to Savusavu?